 This post has been adapted for my blog from a university project.
 Thus, some small tweaks have been made to this article to make it abide by our professor, Dr. Sima's, "making it public" requirements, such as redacting all of his slides.
-Further, to the best of my ability, I rewrote a couple paragraphs my partner did so that I could publish this article as my own on my blog.

 Some additional metadata: